sanskrit/vyakarana/docs/rule_types.rst

 Some rules are used to *block* other rules from occurring:

-    C does not accept rule Y (when L comes before C) (when C comes before X).
+    C does not accept rule X (when L comes before C) (when C comes before R).

 For example, rule 1.1.5 blocks *guṇa* substitution if the right context has a certain property.